jsalinasf/cheat_sheets/kubernetesCommands.md

 ## Kubernetes Command Line
-Kube Command Line Tool is one of the command line tool for managing Kubernetes
+Kube Command Line Tool is one of the command line tools for managing Kubernetes
 It is also called KubeControl or KubeCTL
 It is used to deploy and manage applications on a Kubernetes Cluster

-### Run
+### Running an Application
 It deploys an application in the cluster
 	kubectl run hello-minikube

-### Cluster information
+### Get Cluster information
 Gets information about he cluster
 	kubectl cluster-info

-### Nodes information
+### GEt Nodes information
 List all of the nodes that are part of the cluster
 	kubectl get nodes